 6. “You shall not murder.”

-This man has been married three times – a beautiful, young woman each time.
+This man has been married three times – a beautiful, younger woman each time.
 And he is on record saying that he sleeps with many women because he is rich and he can.
 The Bible says that adultery isn’t just limited to actually having sex.
 It also includes lusting after women.
 He has also bragged about grabbing women in a sexual manner who are not only not his wife, but they are women he meets in business and social occasions with whom he doesn’t have a relationship.
 He boasted that he used his power and position to be able to entertain himself by looking at naked women from around the world in various stages of undress.
 We’re not talking about strippers or prostitutes who agreed to be stared at, but women who were merely changing their clothes in a room where they should have been safe.

 7. “You shall not commit adultery.”

 Now, you would think that a man this rich would certainly have no problem buying whatever he needs.
 He certainly wouldn’t have to steal anything.
 He especially wouldn’t ever need to steal from those with less means than him.
 However, that is not true.
 Greed is a powerful thing.
 When someone always want more and thinks that he deserves everything and anything that strikes his fancy, he doesn’t see any reason to obtain it fairly and honestly.
 This man has repeatedly hired people to do work and then not paid them for their work.
 (Notice I didn’t say that he failed to pay them a fair wage.
-I said, he refused to pay them.)
+I said, he refused to pay them for work they finished.)
 He waited until they were forced to sue him for what was due knowing that they couldn’t afford the high-powered legal assistance he could.
 [NOTE: I had a friend who had this kind of thing happen to him.
 It took a small but successful company that had been in his family for three generations and put it out of business.
 When a small business is doing a large job, they absolutely rely on being paid promptly in order to pay their employees and their suppliers.
 The theft goes well beyond stealing services for the work done.]

 8. “You shall not steal.”

 Lying.
 Everyone tells little white lies now and then.
 But we’re talking whoppers here.
 This man tells lies in the face of physical evidence proving him wrong.
 He will answer a question one way today and with a completely different answer tomorrow.
 He has to be lying one of those times.
-If he says “I did” something today and tomorrow says, “I didn’t” and on the third day says I never said that.
-What are you supposed to believe.
+If he says “I did” something today and tomorrow says, “I didn’t” and on the third day says I never said that, what are you supposed to believe?
 I’m not talking about things that a person perceives differently from someone else.
 I’m talking about facts, statements recorded on video, that are there for all to see.

 9. “You shall not give false testimony against your neighbor.”